upshift-docker/nut-upsd/README.md

 *Default value*: `echo 'System shutdown not configured!'`

-You should use: `/usr/bin/systemctl poweroff`
+You should use: `/usr/local/bin/shutdown-client -action shutdown -api_key abcd -hosts node1,node2,node3`

 This is the command upsmon will run when the system needs to be brought down.
 The command will be run from inside the container.